 It is a publicised ranking factor, so they should.
 But how much of a role does having a secure https website play in your search rankings/performance?
 Some recent studies indicate that the percentage of Google’s top 10 results that are ‘https’ is increasing, but then again that could be organic growth in that more sites are converting.
 Either way, you can expect benefit over the long-term.

 How is SEO different for Google and Bing?

 The basics are similar for both search engines.
-However, there’s some key differences in their guidelines.
+However, there are some critical differences in their guidelines.
 Whether they make a difference is open to conjecture.
-For example, Google has said that social media is not a ranking factor, whereas Bing has said that it does play a role.
-Google said long ago that meta keywords and meta descriptions do not have an influence, whereas Bing says they do.
+For example, Google has said that social media is not a ranking factor, whereas Bing has stated that it does play a role.
+Google noted long ago that meta keywords and meta descriptions do not have an influence, whereas Bing says they do.
 Also, the results of keyword research can vary from Google to Bing.

 What are developing trends in SEO?